 The Torah is replete with laws that govern our inter-personal conduct.
-We are taught how to treat the property and person of the other.
+We are taught how to treat each person and the property of the other.
 We are obligated to help another in need and to be sensitive to the challenges and difficulties of our fellow Jew.
-So what is the Torah coming to teach us in the above quoted verse?
+So, what is the Torah coming to teach us in the above quoted verse?
 We are commanded to help and aid when another is in need.
 Is it necessary to tell us that we “shall not wrong” another?
-What is being added here that has not been covered in the commandments that precede and follow these words?
+What is being added here that has not been conveyed in the commandments that precede and follow these words?

 The Talmud (Bava Metziah 58b) explains that this verse comes to warn us against a very specific transgression – wronging another with our words.

 Our Rabbis taught: “You shall not therefore wrong one man his fellow Jew;” Scripture refers to verbal wrongs.
 E.g., if a man is a penitent, one must not say to him, ‘Remember your former deeds.’
 If he is the son of proselytes he must not be taunted with, ‘Remember the deeds of your ancestors.’
 If he is a proselyte and comes to study the Torah, one must not say to him, ‘Shall the mouth that ate unclean and forbidden food, abominable and creeping things, come to study the Torah which was uttered by the mouth of Omnipotence!’
 If he is visited by suffering, afflicted with disease, or has buried his children, one must not speak to him as his companions spoke to Job, ‘Remember, I pray thee, whoever perished, being innocent?’